ibizaman/skarabox/template/README.md

 follow the [Add in Existing Repo][] method.

-The installation procedure can be followed on a [VM][], to test the installation process, or on a [real server][].
+The installation procedure can be followed on a [VM][], to test the installation process, on an [on-premise server][] or on a [cloud instance][].
-For the former, this flake template will create a suitable VM to test on and for the latter, an ISO file will be produced that you can install on a USB stick and boot from on your real server.
+For the first option, this flake template will create a suitable VM to test on and for the second, an ISO file will be produced that you can install on a USB stick and boot from on your on-premise server.

 Finally, [run the installer][].

 > [!CAUTION]
-> Following the installation procedure on a real server
+> Following the installation procedure on a server
 > WILL ERASE THE CONTENT of any disk on that server.
 > Take the time to remove any disk you care about.

 [bootstrapping]: #a-option-1-bootstrapping
 [Add in Existing Repo]: #a-option-2-add-in-existing-repo
 [VM]: #b-option-1-test-on-a-vm
-[Real Server]: #b-option-2-install-on-a-real-server
+[On-Premise Server]: #b-option-2-install-on-an-on-premise-server
+[Cloud Instance]: #b-option-3-install-on-a-cloud-instance
 [Run the Installer]: #c-run-the-installer

 ### A. (option 1) Bootstrapping